deliriousMathematician/deliriousMathematician/README.md

 ## yo yo yo welcome to my humble abode
-i plan on using this alot in the near future! got alot of projects to fill up my time with... hope to make your life better in some way shape or form some day <3
+i plan on using this a lot in the near future! got alot of projects to fill up my time with... hope to make your life better in some way shape or form some day <3